microcks/microcks.io/content/documentation/using/tests.md

 ##### WebSocket

-WebSocket Test Endpoint have the following form with no optional parameters:
+WebSocket Test Endpoint have the following form with no optional parameters

 ```sh
 ws://{ws.endpoint.url:port}/{channel.name}